SFX20A/Writeups/HackTheBox/OpenAdmin.md

 <h1>Overview</h1>

-<p>OpenAdmin is a relatively easy machine which provides a good level of exposure of what to expect in a standard penetration test, as well as a good reference of how a standard OSCP machine may be like. </p>
+<p>OpenAdmin is a relatively easy machine which provides a good level of exposure of what to expect in a standard penetration test. </p>

 <p>The vulnerabilities exploited in the box are as follows: </p>
 <ol type="1">